$20 Down Payment Car Insurance: What It Means and How to Get It

 blueCheck icon

 Your car insurance down payment is your first month's premium, not a separate fee.
-Pay it and you are covered immediately, sometimes the same day you apply.
+Pay it and you're covered the same day, with legal driving rights and proof of insurance for vehicle registration.

 blueCheck icon